fioriappsusage/fioriappsusage.github.io/docs/2020/FPS01/main.md

 The report enables monitoring of SAP Fiori application usage in your SAP landscape.

-Each time the user starts the application in SAP Fiori launchpad Fiori Apps' Usage plugin collects start records with time stamps.
+Each time the user starts the application in SAP Fiori launchpad Fiori App Usage plugin collects start records with time stamps.
 Based on the collected records, the tool provides a report on the most frequently used apps:

 [![](res/fa.png)](res/fa.png)